 Social Media Sensor can collect the data about mentioned events, accidents, etc. by listening the pre-connected Twitter accounts.

 At the last but not the least step, all the collected data are fused into “.json” files exploited by the Verisun’s servers, feeding Public Transportation kiosk throughout the İstanbul.

-Parallel to the development of the sensors, ubiquitous computing concept has been worked out for making smart cameras, which can record and evaluate the traffic on its own and cast a density report periodically